 This versatility, unique in the world, allows companies total flexibility when choosing World VDS, as they will never be tied to one brand or operating system for their projects.

-- Manufacturers´ software, which only runs on their branded screens (the Samsung has MagicInfo LG the SuperSign and Phillips the CMND)
+• Manufacturers´ software, which only runs on their branded screens (Samsung has MagicInfo, LG the SuperSign and Phillips the CMND)

 World VDS is the only software worldwide that can unite these 3 universes.